Hotmoka/hotmoka/tutorial/Takamaka.md

 Variable `service` holds a Hotmoka _service_, that is, an actual network service that adapts the `original` node to a web API that is published on the local host, at port 8080 (another port number can be selected through the `serviceConfig` object, if needed).
-The service is an `AutoCloseable` object: it starts when it is created and gets shutted down when its `close()` method is invoked, which occurs, implicitly, at the end of the scope of the try-with-resources.
+The service is an `AutoCloseable` object: it starts when it is created and gets shut down when its `close()` method is invoked, which occurs, implicitly, at the end of the scope of the try-with-resources.
 Hence, this service remains online until the user presses the ENTER key and terminates the service (and the program).